Nebula-ecosystem/Cadentis/README.md

 # 📄 License Philosophy

-Async is licensed under the **Server Side Public License (SSPL) v1**.
+Reactor is licensed under the **Server Side Public License (SSPL) v1**.

 This license ensures the runtime remains **open** while preventing
 proprietary forks or commercial services from exploiting the project
 without contributing back.

-It protects Async in contexts where determinism, transparency, and ecosystem integrity matter.
+It protects Reactor in contexts where determinism, transparency, and ecosystem integrity matter.

 ---